kolomanschaft/updatejunkie/README.md

 You can also start UpdateJunkie without a command script and configure it using only the JSON API.

-## The Command API

-The whole configuration of UpdateJunkie is based on commands.
-Commands can be send to UpdateJunkie in two ways:

-* Via a web API (JSON)
-* Via a JSON command script

-In general you can launch UpdateJunkie without a command script.
-After launch UpdateJunkie can be configured using the web-based JSON API.
-If nothing else was configured (by a command script using the `web_settings` command), UpdateJunkie's web server listens on `http://localhost:8118`.
-However, it is recommended to use a command script to properly bootstrap UpdateJunkie.
-The root element in command scripts can either be a dictionary containing a single command, or a list of commands (see `config/updatejunkie.json.example`).

-The web API uses the same command infrastructure as command scripts.
-Therefore all commands are available both ways.
-The only exception is the `web_settings` command which reconfigures the web server.
-Since this command restarts the web service during the execution it is not available via the web API.

 For a full list of commands see the [commands] page in the wiki

 [willhaben.at]: http://www.willhaben.at/